 In the past, we have invested in our group companies to expand our businesses and generate new businesses.
-As of June 30, 2011, we have eight consolidated subsidiaries and four equity method investees.
+As of June 30, 2012, we have 14 consolidated subsidiaries and four equity method investees.
 The financial performance of our consolidated subsidiaries affects our financial condition and results of operations directly and the financial performance of our equity method investees affects our financial condition and results of operations to our pro rata portion of our equity method investments.
 There can be no assurance that we will be able to maintain or enhance the value or the performance of such companies in which we have invested or may invest in the future, or that we will achieve the returns or benefits from these investments.
 We may consider further reorganization of our group companies and there is no guarantee that we will be able to achieve the benefits that we expect from such reorganization.
 We may provide additional financial support in the form of loans, guarantees, leases or additional equity investments in such companies.
 We may lose all or part of our investment relating to such companies if their value decreases as a result of their financial performance or if they go bankrupt.
 If our interests differ from those of other investors in entities over which we do not exercise control, we may not be able to enjoy synergies with the investees and it may adversely affect our financial condition and results of operations.

-IJ Global Solutions Inc. ("IJJ-Global") which became our 100% owned consolidated subsidiary on September 1, 2010 by acquiring its stock from AT&T Japan LLC ("AT&T Japan") for ¥9.2 billion mainly provides Wide Area Network ("WAN") services to approximately 1,600 domestic corporate customers.
-For the fiscal year ended March 31, 2011, (for the seven months from September 1, 2010 to March 31, 2011), IIJ-Global had ¥15.1 billion in revenues and ¥1.2 billion in operating income.
+IIJ-Global which became our 100% owned consolidated subsidiary on September 1, 2010 by acquiring its stock from AT&T Japan LLC ("AT&T Japan") for ¥9.2 billion mainly provides Wide Area Network ("WAN") services to approximately 1,600 domestic corporate customers.
+For the fiscal year ended March 31, 2012, IIJ-Global had ¥26.1 billion in revenues and ¥2.2 billion in operating income.
 If IIJ-Global cannot achieve our expected levels of revenues or manage costs and expenses in a timely and adequate manner, or if IIJ-Global incurs unexpected expenses, it may adversely affect our financial condition and results of operations.
-Intangible assets as of March 31, 2011 recorded from this acquisition was ¥5.8 billion and if IIJ-Global cannot achieve its future expected revenue and profit, we may have an impairment loss on intangible assets which may adversely affect our financial condition and results of operations.
-Related to this acquisition, IIJ-Global incurs unexpected into a Solutions Engagement Agreement with IBM Japan Ltd. ("IBM Japan"), IIJ-Global to perform services, functions, responsibilities and others in a way that were being performed by AT&T Japan and it may adversely affect our financial condition and results of operations and i addition, IIJ-Global and the Company may damage their relationships between IBM Japan, which may indirectly adversely affect our financial condition and results of operations.
+Intangible assets as of March 31, 2012 related to IIJ-Global was ¥5.3 billion and if IIJ-Global cannot achieve its future expected revenue and profit, we may have an impairment loss on intangible assets which may adversely affect our financial condition and results of operations.
+Related to this acquisition, IIJ-Global entered into a Solutions Engagement Agreement with IBM Japan Ltd. ("IBM Japan"), IIJ-Global's largest sales partner.
+This agreement, which establishes the basis for a procurement relationship between IIJ-Global and IBM Japan, contains indemnification for IIJ-Global to perform services, functions, responsibilities and others in a way that were being performed by AT&T Japan and it may adversely affect our financial condition and results of operations and in addition, IIJ-Global and the Company may damage their relationships between IBM Japan, which may indirectly adversely affect our financial condition and results of operations.